cc-smith/no-bull-recipes/README.md

 <!-- PROJECT LOGO -->
 # No Bull Recipes
-A web app that lets you retrieve only the infomration you need from recipe websites.
+A web app that lets you retrieve only the information you need from recipe websites.
 Save, share, and discover your new favorite recipes.
 Project Link: [No Bull Recipes](https://no-bull-recipes.herokuapp.com/)

 ## Table of Contents